IdeaCentre A series: 2010

 The IdeaCentre A Series desktops released in 2010 were the A300 and the A310.

 A300

 Released in June 2010, the IdeaCentre A300 desktop was described by Engadget as “gorgeous” and “attention-grabbing”.
-The desktop included an Intel Core 2 Duo T6600 processor, 4GB of DDR3 memory, a 500GB hard disk drive, Intel GMA X4500 integrated HD graphics.
+The desktop included an Intel Core 2 Duo T6600 processor, 4 GB of DDR3 memory, a 500 GB hard disk drive, Intel GMA X4500 integrated HD graphics.
 The desktop was described by PCMag as being appropriate for digital entertainment requirements (like movies and audio) but not 3D games.
 The desktop did not include an optical drive, or a remote for the Media Center and TV features.
 The IdeaCentre A310 was awarded four of five stars by PCMag.

 A310

 Released in November 2010, the IdeaCentre A310 desktop represented an update to the A300.
 The chassis was the same as the A300, with a slim screen and components contained in the base.
 To compensate for the lack of a built-in optical drive, an external optical drive was included with the desktop.
 However, the external optical drive did not support reading/writing Blu-ray discs.
 Also, unlike the A300, a remote was included for the ATSC/HDTV tuner.
 The IR receiver was not built into the AIO, however, and required a USB dongle to function correctly.